 As part of the NC State Chancellor’s Faculty Excellence Program (CFEP) we have hired a tenure-track faculty member to be part of an interdisciplinary faculty cluster on “Emerging Plant Disease and Global Food Security.”
 This cluster of will develop new knowledge to better understand the fundamental basis of emerging infectious diseases caused by pathogens of plants or the pests that vector them – including the development of tools – enabling a more rapid response to contain and limit potential damage by emerging threats.
-The members of the cluster will study pathogens in nature, in agriculture, and in industrial or food processing, making linkages from genomes to ecosystems to processes.
 To facilitate this work, there is a need to develop cutting edge, rapid, inexpensive, and accessible biosurveillance methods for detection of plant pathogens and pests associated with insect vectors, in seed, the atmosphere, in transit, and in production and processing.

 Previously, Qingshan received B.S. and M.S. degrees in Polymer Materials & Engineering from Zhejiang University in China, and a Ph.D. degree in Chemistry from Purdue University, working on the synthesis and biomedical applications of plasmonic nanostructures.
 After then, he was a postdoctoral scholar in the Bioengineering Department and Electrical Engineering Department at the University of California, Los Angeles (UCLA), developing imaging and sensing tools based on mobile phones.
 He is the recipient of the Bilsland Dissertation Fellowship at Purdue University and Honorable Mention of the Chancellor’s Award for Postdoctoral Research at UCLA.

 Press release on Wei’s latest paper on Microneedle Patch for DIsease Detection